Ecological integrity of national parks

 What the indicator measures

-The Ecological integrity of national parks indicator summarizes the condition (good, fair, poor) and trend (improving, stable, declining) of ecosystems within 42 national parks.
+The Ecological integrity of national parks indicator summarizes the condition (good, fair, poor) and trend (improving, stable, declining) of ecosystems within 35 national parks, 7 national park reserves and 1 national urban park.

 Why this indicator is important

-This indicator provides a measure of the condition of Canada's national parks.
-National parks help to protect biodiversity, preserve ecosystem services, connect landscapes, and provide a natural solution for climate change by capturing and storing carbon.
-National parks also help to build knowledge and understanding of ecosystems and connect Canadians with nature.
+This indicator provides a measure of the condition of Canada's national parks, national park reserves and a national urban park.
+These parks help to protect biodiversity, preserve ecosystem services, connect landscapes, and provide a natural solution for climate change by capturing and storing carbon.
+They also help to build knowledge and understanding of ecosystems and connect Canadians with nature.

 Related initiatives

-This indicator supports the measurement of progress towards the following 2022 to 2026 Federal Sustainable Development Strategy Goal 15: Life on land – Protect and recover species, conserve Canadian biodiversity.
+This indicator supports the measurement of progress towards Goal 15 of the 2022 to 2026 Federal Sustainable Development Strategy: Life on land – Protect and recover species, conserve Canadian biodiversity.

 In addition, the indicator contributes to the Sustainable Development Goals of the 2030 Agenda for Sustainable Development.
 It is linked to Goal 15: Life on land.